-Grocery stores commonly use electronic check verification systems on all checks, though not all stores use this process.
-While the verification system does provide the store with information on whether to accept your check or not, the information is not based on how much money is in your checking account.
-Such such systems often do verify that the account exists and that is has funds in it, but it will not tell the merchant how much is there.
-Whether or not a particular grocery store can tell if you have money in your account depends on the type of system the store uses.
+Grocery stores often use digital systems that tell them whether to accept your check.
+Generally, the decision isn't strictly based on how much is in your checking account.
+Instead, the systems often do verify that the account exists and that is has funds in it, but it will not tell the merchant how much is there.

 The Verification Process